-A licence opens much more than just the doors to a car; it also opens new opportunities for education, training and employment and makes community support services more accessible.
-Research also shows that having the freedom to drive can reduce the risk of contact with the criminal justice system as well as reducing the risk of reoffending.
+A licence opens much more than just the doors to a car; it also opens new opportunities for employment, education and makes community support services more accessible.
+This is particularly the case for Indigenous communities, who face additional barriers in gaining a driver licence.

-For new driver, 39-year-old Kamilaroi woman Paula, the individual support and guidance gave her the confidence to sit her initial tests and take on the training.
+For new driver, Kamilaroi woman Paula, the individual support and guidance gave her the confidence to sit her licence tests.
+Watch her story above.